hanxiaomax/Learncpp_CN/docs/16-3-aggregation.md

 For a variety of historical and contextual reasons, unlike a composition, the definition of an aggregation is not precise -- so you may see other reference material define it differently from the way we do.
 That’s fine, just be aware.

-One final note: In the lesson [10.5 -- Introduction to structs, members, and member selection](https://www.learncpp.com/cpp-tutorial/introduction-to-structs-members-and-member-selection/), we defined aggregate data types (such as structs and classes) as data types that group multiple variables together.
+One final note: In the lesson [[10-5-Introduction-to-structs-members-and-member-selection|10.5 - 结构体、成员和成员选择]] we defined aggregate data types (such as structs and classes) as data types that group multiple variables together.
 You may also run across the term aggregate class in your C++ journeys, which is defined as a struct or class that has no provided constructors, destructors, or overloaded assignment, has all public members, and does not use inheritance -- essentially a plain-old-data struct.
 Despite the similarities in naming, aggregates and aggregation are different and should not be confused.

-std::reference_wrapper
+## `std::reference_wrapper`

 In the `Department`/`Teacher` example above, we used a reference in the `Department` to store the `Teacher`.
 This works fine if there is only one `Teacher`, but what if a Department has multiple Teachers?
 We’d like to store those Teachers in a list of some kind (e.g. a `std::vector`) but fixed arrays and the various standard library lists can’t hold references (because list elements must be assignable, and references can’t be reassigned).